 4) Visit a Luwak coffee farm –

-A somewhat odd (yet surprisingly nice) delicacy in Indonesia is Luwak Coffee which, in recent years has actually become known as the ‘best coffee in the world’.
-How’s it made?
+But how is it made?
 I hear you ask.
 Well basically, Luwaks (also know as Civet Cats) roam freely around coffee plantations, eating only the best coffee cherries.
-However, they can’t digest the coffee beans meaning that farmers can collect the perfectly sorted beans from their droppings – I told you it was weird. 😉
+They can’t actually digest the coffee beans inside the cherries meaning that farmers can then collect the perfectly sorted beans from their droppings – I told you it was weird. 😉

 SIDE NOTE: some Luwak coffee farms keep their Luwaks in cages rather than allowing them to roam free – please try and avoid such places!